krystianity/node-style-guide/Readme.md

 ### Getters and setters

-Do not use setters, they cause more problems for people who try to use your software than they can solve.
+Do not use setters and getters, they cause more problems for people who try to use your software than they can solve.

-Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.

 [sideeffect]: http://en.wikipedia.org/wiki/Side_effect_(computer_science)

 ### Do not extend built-in prototypes

 Do not extend the prototype of native JavaScript objects.
 Your future self will be forever grateful.
+You shall be allowed to extend the Error prototype for toString logging ;)

 *Right:*